5rahim/seanime/README.md

     - Smart search engine powered by public trackers (AnimeTosho, Nyaa), SeaDex
     - Integration with **qBittorrent** & **Transmission**
 - 🥱 **Automate your library**
-  - Download new episodes automatically with the use of custom filters
+  - Download new episodes automatically by using custom filters
 - 🎞️ **External Players**
     - **MPV**, **VLC**, and **MPC-HC** support
     - Sync progress to AniList (& MAL) automatically